Focus: Children and Youth, Education, Health, Livelihoods

 Thank you!
 You can rest assured your contribution will be used to make a real difference

 ON the road six days a week, this clinic on wheels stops in different neighbourhoods to provide treatment and health education to street dwellers.
-Much of this involves de-worming, and measures against lice and scabies – all common ailments of the homeless.
 Food and clothing are also handed out, along with vital mobility aids like crutches.
 This programme has had great success in early detection of leprosy and TB, allowing for crucial medical intervention at the first stage of the diseases.
+In 2016, Street Medicine served more than 8,000 patients.

-AROUND 650 children from local slums are given coaching and support designed to help them thrive in mainstream government schools.
-Calcutta Rescue first prepare four to six-year-olds using the Montessori method for admission into state schools.
-Then they continue to support the youngsters with classes in computers, drawing, dance and singing – as well as two meals a day and medical support.
-Transport is also provided to ensure regular attendance.
-The monthly cost per child is Rs 1,450.
+AROUND 600 children from local slums are given coaching and support designed to help them thrive in mainstream government schools – the monthly cost per child is Rs 1,600.
+They are enrolled between the ages of four and six and admitted into state schools when ready.
+CR continue to hold computers, drawing, dance and singing classes for them, as well as give two meals a day and medical and dental support.
+Transport is also provided to ensure children attend school regularly.

 Calcutta Rescue are doing a wonderful job whether of tending to the sick (including HIV+ patients) or kindergarten students or coaching Class 9 and 10 students for Board exams, mid-day meals, rations to poor patients and students.